 Northern Deanery: The Rev. Dcn.
-Tom Hampson, St John's, Lodi
+Tom Hampson, St John's, Lodi Central Deanery: Mr. Jeff March, Episcopal Church of the Saviour, Hanford Southern Deanery: There were no open positions.

-Central Deanery: Mr. Jeff March, Episcopal Church of the Saviour, Hanford d.
+d.
 Bishop David called upon the Chair of the Nominations Committee to present the nominees for the open offices to be voted on at this convention.